akuklev/LiterateKotlin/README.md

-We have a dream to make Kotlin a programming language suitable for every purpose in any context.
-Unfortunatelly, Kotlin, as it stands now, is hardly suitable for literate programming and is way behind Python as an educational language.
+We have a dream of making Kotlin a programming language suitable for every purpose in any context.
+Unfortunately, Kotlin in its current form is poorly suited for literate programming and lags far behind Python as an educational language.
 In this memo, I outline a Kotlin flavor for literate programming and academic/educational use instead of ad hoc pseudocode.

-Kotlin is a carefully designed language with a remarkable balance between readability and writeability, expressiveness and simplicity, orderliness and pragmatism, innovation and concervatism.
+Kotlin is a carefully designed language with a remarkable balance between readability and writeability, expressiveness and simplicity, orderliness and pragmatism, innovation and conservatism.
-Literate and academic/educational programming value readability over writeability, conciseness over simplicity, principled considerations over practical concerns, avoiding boilerplate and visual clutter at almost any cost.
-This calls for radical and braking changes in syntax and some modest changes regarding default behavior: superficially, literate Kotlin as I provisionally dubbed it, is a different language.
-Yet the differences turo out to be entirely superficial for the most part.
-Proposed semantic adjustments and extensions seem to be equally benifical not only for academic and for general purpose Kotlin.
+Literate and academic/educational programming values readability over writeability, conciseness over simplicity, principled considerations over practical concerns, and the avoidance of boilerplate and visual clutter at almost any cost.
+This requires radical and braking changes in syntax and some modest changes in default behavior: superficially, literate Kotlin, as I have tentatively called it, is a different language.
+But the differences turn out to be mostly superficial.
+The proposed semantic adjustments and extensions seem to be equally beneficial for both literate and general-purpose Kotlin.

-In the first part of this memo we redesign syntax to meet the requirements for literate and academic/educational programming.
-The second part conserns with semantic considerations.
+In the first part of this memo, we redesign the syntax to meet the needs of literate and academic/educational programming.
+The second part deals with semantic considerations.

-# Blocks, literals, and comments
+# Part I: Syntax, typography, mandatory tooling

-In this secion, we propose
+Blocks, literals, and comments

 ## Significant indentation (taken seriously)
 We propose using off-side rule as an alternative to braces.
 Indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals and brackets. **This massively speeds up incremental parsing: blocks can be recognised instantly without prior parsing and processed independently.**